Blow-ups and normal bundles in connective and nonconnective derived geometries: The development and applications of derived blow-ups

 \subsection{Derived reduction of stabilizers}

-One of the mayor goals to allow derived blow-ups in arbitrary centres is a derived version of the reduction of stabilizers of classical Artin stacks.
+One of the major goals in allowing derived blow-ups in arbitrary centers is a derived version of the reduction of stabilizers of classical Artin stacks.
 Two independent paths have led to this.
 First, a reduction of stabilizers algorithm for classical Artin stacks with good moduli spaces is given in \cite{EdidinCanon}.
 Since (saturated) blow-ups are a key ingredient, the main application mentioned in \cite{Weil}, as formulated by Rydh, is a derived version of this algorithm.

 Second, Kiem--Li--Savvas developed an independent approach to the reduction of stabilizers for classical DM-stacks in \cite{KiemGeneralized}, generalized to classical Artin stack with good moduli spaces in \cite{SavvasGeneralizedDT} by Savvas, with applications in generalized Donaldson--Thomas theory and virtual intersection theory in mind.
 The authors use a construction they call the intrinsic blow-up, which they expected to be the classical shadow of a derived construction.